Roger Goldstein, MD

 The Planning Committee chaired by Rebecca H. Crouch, DPT, MS, PT.
 This Committee is responsible for formulating the long term plans and projects for the Pulmonary Rehabilitation Assembly.

-The Program Committee chaired by Carolyn Rochester, MD.
+The Program Committee chaired by Anne E. Holland, PhD.
 This Committee is charged with planning offerings at the International Conference.
 In addition to presentations and posters that emerge from abstract submissions, this Committee develops symposia and sessions of interests to members of our Assembly.

 The Assembly Liaison is Linda Nici, MD.
 The role of the liaison is to provide and introduction to new members to the Pulmonary Rehabilitation Assembly.